Skip to main content

 gemini mcp remove [SERVER_NAME]

-Once configured, Logic documents are available in your Gemini CLI sessions.
+Once configured, Logic agents are available in your Gemini CLI sessions.

 Verifying Your Connection